ong-ck/ITpt/README.md

 * <p align="justify"><u>In-built IPPT Calculator</u>.
 Users are able to calculate their IPPT scores using the calculator whenever they need.
 It displays the points breakdown for each exercise, together with the total score and the corresponding achievement.
 Furthermore, the IPPT calculator provides feedback to the users on the number of additional reps needed/ amount of time to cut for them to improve their score for each station by one point.</p>

 * <p align="justify"><u>Gamification</u>.
 Points will be given after the users complete each of the activities that set for themselves, with which they can purchase avatars to customise their profile page.
 As such, users can be incentivised to work towards their fitness goals as they seek to gather customizable items purchasable by their collected points.</p>

+* <p align="justify"><u>User Profile</u>.
+Stores information related to the user such as the avatars owned, credits, IPPT goal and IPPT scores.
+It also allows users to set their IPPT goal, and tracks their progress toward achieving their desired IPPT scores and their personal best for each station.</p>

+* <p align="justify"><u>Mobile Supported</u>.
+Users are able to continue using ITpt while on their mobile browsers.
+This gives users the convenience and flexibility in the usage of the website as they can utilise ITpt while on the phone or on their computer.</p>

 ### Tech Stack